onkarganjewar/coding-challenges-practice/README.md

 # Data-Structures
-Programs implemented in Java to understand various data structures
+Programs implemented in Java that contains solutions to various coding challenges on Hackerrank/GeeksForGeeks.